 Methodology

-Our 5-layer AI investigation pipeline.
+Our investigation approach.
 Every verdict shows its evidence chain.

 Layer 1: Existing Fact-Check Lookup

 We check the Google Fact Check Tools database — a global index of IFCN-certified fact-checkers.
-If AFP, Full Fact, PolitiFact, or Rumor Scanner have already reviewed this claim, we surface their findings immediately.
+If AFP Fact Check, Full Fact, PolitiFact, Snopes, or BOOM have already reviewed this claim, we surface their findings immediately.

 Layer 2: Bilingual Source Search

-We search in both Bengali and English across our curated whitelist of trusted sources — international wire services (Reuters, AP, AFP), Bangladesh national outlets (Prothom Alo, Daily Star), government sources, and fact-checking organisations.
-Only whitelisted sources are used.
+We search in both Bengali and English across trusted sources — international wire services (Reuters, AP, AFP), Bangladesh national outlets, government sources, and fact-checking organisations.

 Layer 3: Absence Analysis